QuantConnect/Lean/.vscode/readme.md

 *   Enter absolute path to Lean config file [default: _~currentDir_\Launcher\config.json]:
 *   Enter absolute path to Data folder [default: ~_currentDir_\Data\]:
 *   Enter absolute path to store results [default: ~_currentDir_\]:
-*   Are you using a custom algorithm?
-(Must be defined in config) [Y/N default: N]:

-Using just the defaults (pressing enter) is fine except on the question of running a custom algorithm.
-If you enter “Y” you will be prompted with a few more questions depending on the language of the algorithm you are attempting to import to the container.
+Using just the defaults (pressing enter) is fine.
 At this point VS Code will attach to the remote process in the container and run the debugger in the local IDE for everything C#.
 All logs will be passed to your store results directory (Default is root of Lean).
 Upon finishing the debug VS code will run a task to ensure that the docker container shuts down.

 <h2>Debugging Python</h2>

 Python algorithms require a little extra work in order to be able to debug them locally or in the container.
 Thankfully we were able to configure VS code tasks to take care of the work for you!

-This particular setup requires
+Follow the steps below to get Python debugging working properly.

 <h3>Modifying the Configuration</h3>